Cardi B Avoids Arrest Just as She Receives 5 Grammy Nominations

 Cardi B appeared in court on Friday regarding her case over an alleged strip club fight.

-The rapper arrived at the New York court with her bodyguard and her lawyer around 8:55 a.m..
+The rapper arrived at the courthouse in Queens, New York around 8:55 a.m. with her bodyguard and her lawyer.
 She wore a black coat and brown hat, the latter of which covered her rainbow-colored hair.
-She also shielded her eyes with a pair of sunglasses, which she removed once inside the court.
+She also shielded her eyes with a pair of sunglasses, which she removed once inside the courthouse.

 The "Bodak Yellow" artist was released on her own recognizance.
 Bail was also requested but turned down.
 The recording artist is expected to be back in court Jan.
 31.